 The program combines research and interdisciplinary courses to offer a premier educational experience as you start your journey in connecting people, information and technology.

 Courses are offered in a variety of formats, including face-to-face, online and blended.
-The core courses are offered online with a face-to-face component known as the onsite institute.
+The Information Science degree program is offered completely online, in a residential format in Denton, or an off-campus format in Houston.

 The educational experience is enhanced by student organization activities, interaction with local chapters of national professional associations and pre-professional work with community libraries and corporations.